French Bulldog Food Aggression: 2026 Step-by-Step Fix

 5. Bite—level-four puncture or worse.

-Pro hack: set your phone camera to slow-motion before feeding and watch frame-by-frame.
-You’ll catch Level-1 freezes that owners miss 80 % of the time.
+Set your iPhone 16 Pro or Samsung Galaxy S25 Ultra to slow-motion before feeding and watch frame-by-frame.
+You’ll catch Level-1 freezes that owners miss 80% of the time—before the growl even registers.

 Genetic Predisposition?
 Yes, If…